sl-solution/InMemoryDatasets.jl/README.md

 # Introduction

-`InMemoryDatasets.jl` is a multithreaded package for data manipulation and it is designed for `Julia` 1.6+ (64bit OS).
+`InMemoryDatasets.jl` is a multithreaded package for data manipulation and is designed for `Julia` 1.6+ (64bit OS).
 The core computation engine of the package is a set of customised algorithms developed specifically for columnar tables.
 The package performance is tuned with two goals in mind, a) low overhead of allowing missing values everywhere, and b) the following priorities - in order of importance:

-* Low compilation time
+1. Low compilation time
-* Memory efficiency
+2. Memory efficiency
-* High performance
+3. High performance

 we do our best to keep the overall complexity of the package as low as possible to simplify: